Art Therapy Near Philadelphia

 It is almost impossible to find art therapy in the Philadelphia area during this mental health crisis, so availability is limited.

-She currently has availability to work with adults in person and via telehealth.
+She is currently available to work with adults in person and via telehealth.
 Click HERE to schedule a free consultation with Ms. Thompson to discuss your specific challenges and questions to see if you’re a good fit.

 What To Expect When You Meet with Your Art Therapist